 Setting healthy boundaries and balance.
 This is a tough one for a lot of folks including myself.
 We’re taught from an early age that it is better to give than to receive and that being selfless is a virtue.
 And in some cases those are noble values.
-But when the list of people to please and the lists of tasks to do mount, what is a value can become a drain of your energy, vitality, and your willingness to engage with life and others.
-And depending on the viracity to which you hold to these values, the effects can be dramatic.
+But when the list of people to please and of tasks to do mount, what is a value can become a drain of your energy, vitality and your willingness to engage with life.
+And depending on the veracity to which you hold to these values, the effects can be dramatic.

 I used to have poorly defined boundaries as did those who were closest in to me.
 If I had a grievance with somebody I would hold it in and resentment would eventually take hold.
 Leaving me with a silent grudge that was left to fester.
 But it wasn’t just me.
 Most of the people I was in contact with day to day acted the same way.
 Arguments would erupt because of the smallest infraction or mistaken intention.
 All of which could have been avoided if we had just spoken candidly about how we felt about whatever the issue was.
 And sometimes even that isn’t enough!

 I had a sort of falling out with a loved one recently who won’t talk to me because I asked them a question about a shared experience from our past.
 The question was benign enough.
 I asked if they had something from our youth that smelled of jasmine.
 They responded with, “I love you, but I just need time.”
 Time from what I’m not sure, but I know this person has a good heart.
 They just give more than they had to give and the result was, in this case anyway, a loss of a friend who could be a source of support.